ropensci/spocc/cran-comments.md

-- This is a re-submission of a submission from yesterday.
-I had forgotten to include `importFrom("stats", "setNames")` - but is now included.

-R CMD CHECK passed on my local OS X install on R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install on R 3.2.2 and R development version, Ubuntu running on Travis-CI, and Win-Builder.

-This submission fixes a number of broken functions due to the recent update in httr on CRAN to v1.0.
+This submission adds a new data source, improves documentation, and fixes a number of bugs.

-In addition, this package now imports non-base functions explicitly as needed in accordance with R-devel changes.

 Thanks!
 Scott Chamberlain